Prathamesh-Ghatole/Python-Postgres-Practice/README.md

 ## Intro
-Just a simple practice repo for learning Python connections to PostgreSQL.
+Just a simple practice repo for learning Python connections to PostgreSQL and practicing PostgreSQL.

 ## Learnings:
 - Install PostgreSQL on Windows Subsystem for Linux (WSL)